Scattering Amplitudes and BCFW in $\mathcal{N}=2^{\ast}$ Theory: Conclusions

 \section{Conclusions}

 Massless spinor helicity formalism has been playing a central role in the computation of on-shell amplitudes in massless field theories.
 The extension of this formalism for massive field theories is an essential and obvious step.
 There has been some progress in this direction already.
 We have explored the application of the massive spinor helicity formalism to four dimensional $\mathcal{N}=2^*$ theory at an arbitrary point in the Coulomb branch moduli space.
 We used two different techniques to compute three and four point amplitudes in this theory.
 The first method is to write the amplitude in terms of the $u$-spinor which is amenable to setting up the BCFW formulation.
 Another method is to use the projection method to compute $\mathcal{N}=2^*$ amplitudes from $\mathcal{N}=4$ SYM amplitudes.
 The four point amplitudes involving four massive hypermultiplets \eqref{4 hyper proj}, four massive vector multiplets \eqref{eq:four-vect}, and two massive vector multiplets and two massive hypermultiplets \eqref{eq:2-vect-2-hyper} are computed using the projection method.
 We then proceeded with the BCFW shift for four point amplitudes.
 One would have naively thought that like the amplitudes, the BCFW analysis could also follow trivially by projection.
 However, that is not the case because in the $\mathcal{N}=4$ theory the usual BCFW shift involves the Grassmann variable $\eta^2_I$.
 However, in the projection method, this variable is projected out.
 As a result the BCFW rules for $\mathcal{N}=2^*$ do not descend down in a trivial way from $\mathcal{N}=4$ theory.
 In fact, this difference also shows up in the integrand, which has a pole at infinity in the case of $\mathcal{N}=2^*$.
 Our BCFW shift is not little group covariant but of course, the final amplitudes are.
 While this is expected, the contribution of the pole at infinity is instrumental in restoring the little group covariance of the amplitude.
 We believe this feature may be generic for theories for which BCFW shifts are not little group covariant.
 It appears that the non-covariant shifts generate good tests for the covariance of the integrated amplitudes.
 For example, in \eqref{eq:bcfw-2v-2h}, the integrand of the contour integral already has the correct little group covariant form of the amplitude, if we replace shifted variables with unshifted ones.
 We believe that this feature may extend beyond the $\mathcal{N}=2^*$ theory and may suggest the utility of the little group non-covariant shifts.
+Also, as the recursive structure of amplitudes is nontrivial due to pole at infinity, it will be interesting to study higher point amplitudes with these massive BCFW shifts.

 It would be interesting to extend this analysis to loop amplitudes.
 Additionally, it would be worthwhile to derive these results from higher dimensional spinor helicity formalism\cite{Dennen:2009vk,Chiodaroli:2022ssi} so that a unified structure could be uncovered in the computations of scattering amplitudes of massless and massive fields.
 It would be also interesting to see if the amplitudes of $\mathcal{N}=2^*$ theory can be put in a CHY-like\cite{Cachazo:2018hqa} formulation.